Sunset from The Blue Ridge Parkway

 6. Rough Ridge Lookout

-Rough Ridge Lookout on the Blue Ridge Parkway
+Really, Rough Ridge Lookout is, without a doubt, one of the absolutely best Blue Ridge Parkway overlooks!

 Last but certainly not least is Waterrock Knob.
 This overlook can be found at the Waterrock Knob Visitor Center, the Parkway’s highest visitor center sitting at 5,719 feet elevation